 They are real.
 They are so convincing.
 We cannot ignore them.
 They often influence how we respond to others.
 We express them with words such as: “I’m on top of the world,” “I just don’t see any solution,” “Everything is just fine,” or “I’m stuck.”
 We call them feelings and they are extremely powerful in influencing how we perceive our lives and the world around us.

 In Luke 12, Jesus tackled this daunting task of challenging some faulty feelings by correcting their deceptive source: erroneous underlying beliefs.
-As Jesus systematically unveiled, to believe that our security lies in what we possess leads to either deceptive joy or unnecessary fear.
+As Jesus systematically unveiled, to believe that our security lies in what we possess can lead to either deceptive joy or unnecessary fear.

 After warning against greed, Jesus told a story about a man who had acquired great financial success.
 Exhilarating thoughts raced through the mind of this newly wealthy man.
 “From now on, everything is going to be just fine.
 My life is going to be great!
 It’s time to enjoy myself!”
 Undoubtedly, like his modern day counterparts who win the lottery his emotions were jumping for joy.
 As far as he was concerned, the sun was shining and all was rosy.

-Although his feelings were real and genuine, Jesus revealed that his unconquerable spirit and happiness had deceived him.
+Although his feelings were real and genuine, Jesus unveiled that his unconquerable spirit and happiness had deceived him.
 After all, he was still “poor toward God” and because of his thoughts God had called him a fool since he would die that night.
-Feelings are driven by beliefs.
+Feelings are driven by our beliefs that guide how we interpret our world.
 Faulty beliefs lead to faulty feelings.
 Our security does not lie in what we have.
 Luke 12:16-21